elc1798/alice/README.md

  - Open your web browser and URLs
  - Monitor incoming Facebook Messenger messages
  - Monitor CPU activity, memory usage, and temperatures
+ - Monitors outdated packages in Apt and Pip

 ### Please expand the list of features!